ddp2p/DDP2P/README.md

 Direct Democracy P2P

 src/java/
-	contains the latest version of the code, significantly refactored such that objects are managed in cache.
-Look for a file GUIDE in the DOC folder that would describe the architecture and how everything works (for who would have time to do what remains to be done). src/maven
+	contains the latest version of the code, reorganized and significantly refactored such that objects are managed in cache.
+Look for a file GUIDE in the DOC folder that would describe the architecture and how everything works (for who would have time to do what remains to be done).

+src/maven
 	contains the configuration code for compiling the project with maven.
-	The source code itself is not in this folder, rathere some symbolic links are provided which have to be changed to the actual folders in src/java/
+	The source code itself is not in this folder, rathere some UNIX symbolic links are provided which have to be changed to the actual folders in src/java/.
+Likely in Windows one needs to manually copy the corresponding folders from the src/java tree...

+src/test
+	contains a tree structure where unit tests are to be placed.
+The unit tests are not yet placed in the tree.

 src_ddp2p_android_GUI:
 	The android gui code that uses the DD_Android.jar compiled from scr_version2